We’ll Always Have Büdelsdorf – since every year, hence, also in 2017, the NordArt is taking place in this forlorn suburb with the quirky name.

 Every year the focus is on a partner country.
-In 2017, this happened to be Denmark, bordering the German federal country of Schleswig-Holstein.
+In 2017, this happened to be Denmark, bordering the German federal state of Schleswig-Holstein.
 Hence, they practically just had to hop over the border.

-Also, in 2017, Kunstwerk Carlshütte was the official partner of the celebration of 45 years of diplomatic relations between Germany and the People’s Republic of China.
+Also, in 2017, Kunstwerk Carlshütte was the official partner in the celebration of 45 years of diplomatic relations between Germany and the People’s Republic of China.

 Therefore the NordArt focussed once again on artists from the Middle Kingdom.

 Last – and definitely not least – there was David Černý from the Czech Republic, winner of the 2016th NordArt Prize.
 Consequently, this made him the 2017th Focus Artist.

 In his hometown Prague, there are now 14 installations in public spaces.

 At the NordArt, he tops this by presenting 19 of his really fun sculptures and installations.

 I’m introducing some of Černý’s street art in my post Three Days In Prague – For First-Timers & Repeat Visitors.

 What to Know When Visiting the NordArt